Antolrx Announces Pfizer Exercises Option to License Immune Tolerance Therapy For Potential Treatment of Type 1 Diabetes

 AnTolRx is aiming to develop targeted antigen-specific therapies, based upon immune tolerance induction rather than broader immune suppression, for several inflammatory and autoimmune diseases.

-“We are delighted to confirm that the discovery phase of the program at AntolRx has transitioned successfully to Pfizer for further development of our antigen-specific immunotherapy for Type 1 diabetes,” said Mark Carthy, CEO of AntolRx.
+“We are delighted to confirm that the discovery phase of the program at AntolRx has transitioned successfully to Pfizer for further development of our antigen-specific immune therapy for Type 1 diabetes,” said Mark Carthy, CEO of AntolRx.

 AnTolRx is focused on building on the pioneering immunoregulatory research of Francisco Quintana, a professor of neurology at Brigham and Women’s Hospital in Boston, as well as the company’s scientific founder and Chief Scientific Advisor.